What do the new fruit juice guidelines state?

 What are some common mistakes parents make when giving drinks to their kids?

 Many parents believe juice is a healthy beverage that has the same nutritional benefits as whole fruits and vegetables.
-It takes about 3-4 oranges to make one cup of juice, and one cup of juice contains 6-7 teaspoons of sugar.
-As a registered dietitian, I would like to encourage parents to offer their children whole fruits and vegetables, which have both the vitamins and fiber that children need.
+However, it takes 3-4 oranges to make one cup of juice so that one cup of juice contains 6-7 teaspoons of sugar with little to no fiber.
+As a registered dietitian, I would like to encourage parents to offer their children whole fruits and vegetables which have both the vitamins and fiber that children need without added sugar.

-In addition, parents should refrain from giving children fruit juice in sippy cups and use a cup instead.
-The reason being that children who drink from a sippy cup have juice and sugar washing over their teeth for longer periods of time than children who drink from a cup.
+In addition, parents should refrain from giving children fruit juice in bottles or sippy cups they can drink throughout the day.
+Children who drink from a sippy cup have juice and sugar washing over their teeth for longer periods of time.
+If juice is offered it should be in a regular cup to be consumed at one time.
 This could help prevent dental decay and cavities.

 What are some good substitutes for juice, either for infants or young children?